ibm-cloud-docs/power-iaas/backup-strategies.md

 To deploy the Backup Offering in {{site.data.keyword.off-prem}}, complete the following steps:

-1. Provision the Backup Offering for your account for a region from the {{site.data.keyword.cloud_notm}} catalog.
+1. Set up the Backup Offering for your account for a region from the {{site.data.keyword.cloud_notm}} catalog.

    To create or edit Virtual Private Cloud (VPC) and Transit Gateway, you must have roles with permissions such as `writer` or `editor` for your IBM Cloud account.
    {: note}